 Kalettes were created through traditional breeding methods where you take one plant, cross it with another until you get the results you are looking for.

-I have been cooking these for a couple years now.
+I have been cooking these for many years now.
 Here are some of your cooking options.

-One way to cook them is a simple sautee.
+One way to cook them is a simple saute.

 - Heat some oil in the bottom of a large frying pan over medium high heat.